bcobo/SIRENA/doc/SIRENA.rst

 Reconstruction Process
 ************************

-The energy reconstruction of the energies of the input pulses is performed with the tool ``tesrecons`` along three main blocks:
+The energy reconstruction of the input pulse energies is carried out using the tool ``tesrecons`` through three main blocks:

 * Event Detection
 * Event Grading